By Mark DeSorbo

 Thomas C. Franco, a spokesman for Clayton, Dubilier and Rice, told CleanRooms that Merck first announced in March 2000 that it intended to sell a minority stake in VWR in about two years through a sale or an initial public offering.
-However, by 2002 the IPO market was out of favor with investors and Merck began exploring other avenues to unlock its investment in this non-core distribution business
+By 2002, however, the IPO market was out of favor with investors and Merck began exploring other avenues to unlock its investment in its non-core distribution business

-“VWR has been a non-core business of Merck, and the transaction will not have any impact, and VWR will continue to do what it does, and do it well and grow, Franco says.
+“VWR has been a non-core business of Merck, the transaction will not have any impact, and VWR will continue to do what it does—and do it well and grow, Franco says.

-Asked what Clayton, Dubilier and Rice had planned for VWR, and Franco explained that firm’s “modus operandi” is to grow businesses within its portfolio, which until recently included Kinkos, over a three to seven year period.
+Asked what Clayton, Dubilier and Rice had planned for VWR, Franco explained that firm's modus operandi is to grow businesses within its portfolio, which until recently included Kinkos, over a three to seven year period.